-- A covering joint cover (BKZBSA7011) is recommended for lightly fraying textile floor coverings rather than a covering joint edge.
-These are available in 2.4 m lengths. - Use the cut floor covering to lay the trunking cover. - Work hard floor coverings, such as wood or tiles, up to the inner side of the plastic profile.

-- With hard floor coverings, such as wood or tiles, provision for expansion joints must always be given. - A PVC floor covering can be welded to the covering joint edge.
+- A covering joint cover (BKZBSA7011) should be preferred to the covering joint edge for lightly fraying textile floor coverings.
+These are available in 2.4 m lengths. - Use the cut floor covering to lay the duct covering. - Work hard floor coverings, such as wood or tiles, up to the inner side of the plastic profile. - With hard floor coverings, such as wood or tiles, expansion joints must always be planned for. - A PVC floor covering can be welded to the covering joint edge.